22 for 22: Inside the US cross country ski team’s fall training camp

 Making Team USA

 For late bloomers, it’s hard to break the cycle and gain admittance into the U.S. Ski Team clique.
 It’s an issue inherent with the sport and thus, not easily solved.
-Fortunately, national coaches, development coordinators, support staff, etc. – are going about growing the program in the right way, nurturing the athlete as a person first.
+Fortunately, national coaches, development coordinators and support staff are going about growing the program in the right way, nurturing the athlete as a person first.

 Riding up to the 2002 Olympic venue, she vents her disappointment regarding a race from her junior days.
 Her one pair of skis picked off the Boulder Nordic display rack stood no chance against competitors’ quivers of hand-selected skis specially stone-ground for the conditions.
 “If I’m in the top three that day — instead of 10th — I’m invited to the regional camp,” she said, seeming to plead for Newell’s approval.
 After outlining the butterfly effect on her career, she concluded, “Now, I’m outside looking in.”